-\end{theo} \begin{proof} See Theorems 2.1.2(I) and 2.2.1(II, III), Lemma 2.2.4, Remark 2.3.6(4), and Proposition 2.2.3 of \cite{bws}, respectively.
-For an $f$ that is not quasi-projective assertion II was proved in (Theorem 3.7 of) \cite{hebpo}; yet we will not actually need non-quasi-projective morphisms below. \end{proof}.
+\end{theo} \begin{proof} Assertions I--IV were established in \cite{brelmot}; see Theorems 2.1.2(I) and 2.2.1(I, II, III, V1), Lemma 2.2.4, Remark 2.3.7(4), and Proposition 2.2.3 of ibid., respectively.
+For an $f$ that is not quasi-projective assertion II was proved in (Theorem 3.7 of) \cite{hebpo} (where assertions I-II were proved independently and somewhat earlier than in \cite{brelmot}); yet we will not actually need non-quasi-projective morphisms below.